pointerisnull/cfde/README.md

-# Computer Friendly Desktop Environment

-Includes my fork of suckless' dwm, st, and slstatus.
+My private fork of suckless' dwm, st, and slstatus.
-Used to create a minimal desktop experience on linux.
-Requires dmenu and x11.